JeffW12345/formality-classification-using-machine-learning/README.md

-For the final project of my MSc in Software Development at the University of Glasgow, I investigated using machine learning to predict sentence formality classifications.
+For the final project of my MSc in Software Development at the University of Glasgow, I investigated using supervised machine learning to predict sentence formality classifications.

 This repository contains: